Performance, presented by Yellow Solo at R50, 2026

 Act 1: Ungarians – Zsolt Sőrés & André Vida / approx. 25 min

-Act 2: Long Tone Club – Andrea Burelli, Hilary Jeffery, Eleni Poulou, Zsolt Sőrés, André Vida / approx. 35 min
+Act 2: Long Tone Club – Andrea Burelli, Werner Durand, Zsolt Sőrés, André Vida / approx. 35 min

 Long Tone Club originates from a shared research process between Andrea Burelli and André Vida, aimed at exploring an alternative approach to the fragility of sound, understood as a quality that can only unfold over time through a collective process and a shared meditative state.
-The work evolves through deep, mutual listening to each other’s musical flow, intertwining improvisational practices that seek to generate a dance (or balance) between tension and release within long, sustained tones.
-At Yellow Solo we present our work for the first time with an audience and the support of Zsolt Sőrés, Hilary Jeffery and Eleni Poulou.
+The work evolves through deep, mutual listening to each other’s musical flow, intertwining improvisational practices that seek to generate a dance between tension and release within long, sustained tones.
+Yellow Solo presents the piece for the first time with an audience and the support of Werner Durand and Zsolt Sőrés.

 ZSOLT SŐRÉS (also known as Ahad) is an experimental musician, composer, conceptual and sound artist, sound installation artist, intermedia artist, writer, (sound) art critic, acoustic ecologist, and an active, internationally known figure of Hungarian electroacoustic music since the early 1990s.
 Zsolt Sőrés lives and works in Berlin since 2021.
 Zsolt Sőrés has been dealing with the practice, aesthetics and philosophy of sound art for twenty years.